agude/agude.github.io/_books/mission_of_gravity.md

 Seeing what technology an author mispredicts is part of the fun of reading old sci-fi; I pointed out a few cases before, for example in my review of {{
 eater }}.
 But {{ this_book }} does a particularly bad job.
 The central
-conflict is only a conflict because wireless data transmission is nearly impossible.
-The characters can travel the stars but use slide rules---the electric calculator was invented only 8 years after the book was published!
+conflict is only exists because wireless data transmission is nearly impossible in the story's setting.
+The characters can travel the stars but use slide rules for calculation---the electric calculator was invented only 8 years after the book was published!
+They can't create digital maps, instead relying on manually pasting together hard-copy photographs from orbit.
-They can't create a map on a computer, they have to do it by pasting together photographs taken from orbit.
-In general, the world is strictly analog while the real future is digital.
+In essence, the novel's world is stubbornly analog while our actual future is digital.